wangguan0402/test/README.md

 You should enforce a session inactivity time limit of 5 minutes.
 If a user tries to continue a session after 5 minutes or more of inactivity, then log out the user, destroy the session, and force the user to log in again.

-You may want to maintain two session variables: username and lastactivity.
-The username stores the user name of the authenticated user.
-The lastactivity stores the time of user’s last activity to check inactivity time out.
+You may want to maintain two session variables: `username` and `lastactivity`.
+The `username` stores the user name of the authenticated user.
+The `lastactivity` stores the time of user’s last activity to check inactivity time out.

 ##### Sessions in PHP:
 Created with the `session_start()` command.
 This